Last updated on March 30th, 2020 at 11:41 am

 Some fallen trees are still present in the Chipola River below Jackson County, but paddlers are able to navigate around them.

-The final push to reopen Florida Caverns State Park came in June as DEP personnel converged on the park with volunteers to form bucket brigades to haul load after load of mud out of Florida’s only public cave system, while others cleaned the museum and spread gravel on trails.
+The final push to reopen Florida Caverns State Park came last June as DEP personnel converged on the park with volunteers to form bucket brigades to haul load after load of mud out of Florida’s only public cave system, while others cleaned the museum and spread gravel on trails.

 Florida Caverns, one of the state’s original state parks, was created in the 1930’s by the Depression-area Civilian Conservation Corps, who enlarged the cave passageways by hand so visitors could stand upright during the guided tours.
 Visitors can still see the chisel marks made by the corps.
 CCC crews also built the park’s visitor’s center.